Alicelilyarmstrong/Project-one-Nile-crocodile-reproducible-code-/README.md

 # Raw data #

-All wrangled data for analysis has been provided in this repository as csv. files.in the **data** folder
+All wrangled data for analysis has been provided in this repository as csv. files.in the **'data'** folder

 **References for original sources of data:**

 **NHM specimen data-**
-provided in this repository as 'croc_neat.csv'
+provided in data folder as 'croc_neat.csv'

 **GBIF specimen data-**
 provided in this repository as 'GBIF_final.csv' but you must site: